 Here, then, with something new: an entire people reduced to a level, and all living by their labors—all cultivating the earth or following some branch of physical industry.
 At first I thought it was an experiment—and order of things established purposely to carry out the principles of “Socialism, “or “Mormonism.”
 In short, I thought it was very much like Owenism [utopian socialist philosophy of 19th-century social reformer Robert Owen] personified.
 However, on inquiry, I found that a combination of seemingly unavoidable circumstances had produced this singular state of affairs.
 There were no hotels, because there had been no travel; no barbers shop because everyone chose to shave himself, and no one had time to shave his neighbor; no stores, because they had no goods to sell nor time to traffic; no center of business, because all were too busy to make a center.

-There was abundance of mechanic shops, of dress makers, milliners and tailors, etc.—but they needed no sign, nor had the time to paint or erect one, for they were crowded with business.
+There was an abundance of mechanic shops, of dress makers, milliners and tailors, etc. – but they needed no sign, nor had the time to paint or erect one, for they were crowded with business.
 Besides there’s several trades, all must cultivate the land or die; for the country was new, and no cultivation but they’re own within a thousand miles.
 Everyone had his lot, and built on it; everyone cultivated it, and perhaps a small farm in the distance.

-And the strangest of all was that this great city extended over several square miles, had been erected, and every house and fence made, within nine or 10 months of the time of our arrival—while at the same time good bridges were erected over the principal streams, and the country settlements extended nearly 100 miles up and down the valley.
+And the strangest of all was that this great city extended over several square miles, had been erected, and every house and fence made, within nine or 10 months of the time of our arrival – while at the same time good bridges were erected over the principal streams, and the country settlements extended nearly one hundred miles up and down the valley.

-This Territory, State, or at some term it “Mormon Empire,” may just justly be considered one of the greatest prodigies of the age, and in comparison with its age, only in its second year since the first seed cultivation was planted, or the first civilized habitation commenced.
-If these people were such thieves and robbers as their enemies represented them in the States, I must think they have greatly reformed in point of industry since coming to the mountains.
+This Territory, State, or at some term it ‘Mormon Empire,’ may justly be considered one of the greatest prodigies of the age, and in comparison, with its age, only in its second year since the first seed cultivation was planted, or the first civilized habitation commenced.
+If these people were such thieves and robbers as their enemies represented them in the States, I must think they have greatly reformed in terms of industry since coming to the mountains.”

 Mormon pioneers chose the Salt Lake’s west side as their home location during their initial years of settlement.
-They accredited their move to the West as a rejection by the United States and intentionally decided to cross what most nineteenth-century citizens considered “Indian Country” to settle in the borderlands of Mexico.
-They moved to the Great Basin following their conscience and to prepare quickly for an anticipated Second Coming of Christ.
+They accredited their move to the West as a rejection by the United States and intentionally decided to cross what most nineteenth century citizens considered “Indian Country” to settle in the borderlands of Mexico.
+Following their conscience and to prepare quickly for an anticipated Second Coming of Christ, they moved to the Great Basin.
 They also believed that if they were to enter back into the Union, they would do so using popular sovereignty and self-determination.
 Their goal was to find a location that gave them the physical and religious space to establish their own unique theocratic government.

-After the end of the Mexican American War in 1848, Mormon settlers found themselves once again on American soil.
-Most US citizens and government leaders considered the Mormon lifestyle—particularly in the practice of the “peculiar institution” of polygamy—as the antithesis of 19th century American culture.
-Generally, only those who were white, Protestant, monogamist, democratic, individualist, and interested in an open economy, generally qualified to be American.
-The Mormons, who were defiantly theocratic, polygamists, and espoused collectivist ideals (placing the theocratic good over the welfare of the individual), endured nearly 50 years of USA’s rejection before Congress granted Utah statehood.
-Only after many applications and denials and a long process of adaptation and doctrinal accommodation were Utahns granted statehood.
+After the end of the Mexican-American War in 1848, Mormon settlers found themselves once again on American soil.
+Most United States citizens and government leaders considered the Mormon lifestyle – particularly in the practice of the “peculiar institution” of polygamy – as the antithesis of nineteenth century American culture.
+Generally, only those who were white, Protestant, monogamist, democratic, individualist, and interested in an open economy generally qualified to be “American.”
+The Mormons, who were defiantly theocratic, polygamists, and espoused collectivist ideals (placing the theocratic good over the welfare of the individual), endured nearly 50 years of the United States’ rejection before Congress granted Utah statehood.
+Only after many applications and denials, and a long process of adaptation and doctrinal accommodation, were Utahns granted statehood.

-Utah’s population due to industrial development also became more diverse when statehood was finally granted.
-In many ways, members of the Church of Jesus Christ of Latter-day Saints never got over being treated so poorly by the United States—this from the 1830s in up-State New York to the 1890s in the Great Basin—leaving an enduring legacy of resentment and conflict with the federal government.
+Utah’s population, due to industrial development, also became more diverse when statehood was finally granted.
+In many ways, members of the LDS Church never got over being treated so poorly by the United States – this from the 1830s in Upstate New York to the 1890s in the Great Basin – leaving an enduring legacy of resentment and conflict with the federal government.
 Join us in our next Salt Lake West Side Story post where we will analyze the fort’s enduring legacy.